 Statute of Limitations for Second-Degree Assault in Baltimore, Maryland

 In Maryland, the statute of limitations for second-degree assault is one year.
 Since 2nd-degree assault is classified as a misdemeanor, then the State has one year from the date of the alleged assault to charge the defendant.

 However, if it is alleged that the defendant assaulted a law enforcement officer, and thus a felony, then the statute of limitations is the life of the defendant.
 In other words, there is no statute of limitations.

-Expungement of Assault Charges from a Criminal Record in Baltimore, MD
+Expungement of 2nd-Degree Assault Charges

 If you’re trying to expunge a second-degree assault you first must look at the disposition for that charge and all of the charges that are associated with it.
 It’s not the type of charge that you must look at when determining if second-degree assault can be expunged in Maryland, but rather the outcome is the first step.

 For example, if you were charged with three separate counts and assault in the second degree was one of them, then you must look at the other two counts and their disposition to determine if second-degree assault can be expunged.
 If all of the counts were nolle prosequi or dismissed, then you can expunge the record as well as the second-degree assault.